monarch-initiative/gpsea/docs/user-guide/autosomal_recessive.rst

-genophenocorr implements a 6-field Fischer Exact Test to support this kind of analysis.
+GPSEA implements a 6-field Fisher Exact Test to support this kind of analysis.

 Tutorial
 ^^^^^^^^
+TODO